YashikaBuwade/YashikaBuwade/README.md

 ### 👋 Summary

 A developer who loves to see ideas come to life through code.
 I specialize in crafting robust backend architectures with **Java & Spring Boot** and building beautiful, cross-platform mobile experiences with **Flutter**.
 I'm on a mission to write clean, efficient code that solves real problems and provides a seamless user experience.
-Currently open to new opportunities and collaborations!

 ---

 ### 👩‍💻 About Me

-- 💼 **Currently:** Sharpening my skills as a **Software Development Intern** @ **Muster Dekho**, working with Java, Spring Boot, and Flutter.
+- 💼 **Currently:** Sharpening my skills as a **Software Development Intern** @ **Muster Dekho**.
-- 🌱 **Learning & Growing:** Deep diving into **Microservices, Spring Cloud, and AWS** to build even more scalable and resilient systems.
+- 🌱 **Learning & Growing:** Deep diving into **Microservices, Spring Cloud, and AWS**.
-- 💡 **Passionate About:** Backend engineering, clean architecture, and the magic that happens when a great UI meets a powerful API.
+- 💡 **Passionate About:** Backend engineering, clean architecture, and intuitive UI/UX.
 - 📫 **Want to talk tech?** Reach me at: **yashikabuwade@gmail.com**
 - ⚡ **Fun fact:** I can debug code and tell a joke simultaneously—my two greatest skills for lightening up a tense sprint. 😄